 Academic Dishonesty Policy

-As an academic university dedicated to the creation, dissemination, and application of knowledge, the Health Science Center is committed to fostering an intellectual and ethical environment based on the principles of academic integrity.
-Academic integrity is essential to the success of the University’s educational and research mission and violations of academic integrity constitutes serious offenses against the entire academic community.
+As an academic university dedicated to the creation, dissemination, and application of knowledge, the Health Science Center is committed to fostering an intellectual and ethical environment based on the principles of academic integrity which is essential to the success of the University's education and research mission and violations of academic integrity constitutes serious offenses against the entire academic community.

 The Academic Dishonesty policy is adopted by the University based on authority delegated by the Board of Regents to the President and is implemented and enforced under the direction of the Deans and Vice President for Academic, Faculty and Student Affairs.